ebraun68/codonaln/README.md

       - use --translate to translate sequences without aligning
       - use --check to assess numbers of in frame stop codons without aligning sequences
-      - use --translate to translate sequences without aligning

       - If -M or --multiline is passed the input file can be a multiline fasta file
       - The multiline fasta file will be converted to singleline and saved with the